Scroll To Top

 It had already been blocked until July by a St. Louis County judge while a lawsuit proceeds, and some of Bailey’s critics say he recognized he was fighting a losing battle.
 But Missouri Gov. Mike Parson, a Republican like Bailey, is expected to sign a bill into law that would ban the care for trans minors and certain adults.

 However, Bailey’s rule, which he announced in March and filed with the secretary of state the following month, would ban gender-affirming care for all trans adults as well as minors.
 In the document laying out the policy, he said these treatments “lack solid evidentiary support” and “pose very serious side effects,” none of which is true.
-The care, including puberty blockers, hormones, and surgery — with genital surgery recommended for adults only — are endorsed by every major medical association.
+The care, including puberty blockers, hormones, and surgery — with genital surgery recommended for adults only — is endorsed by every major medical association.

 Bailey’s policy also “included a new therapy requirement that created an 18-month waiting period for care,” the St. Louis Post-Dispatch notes.
 It “would have made Missouri the first state to greatly restrict care for transgender adults,” the paper reports.